Learn more and get your questions answered in a no-cost kidney education class.

 People on dialysis can enjoy different types of vacations.
 You can set sail on a cruise ship, book a vacation abroad, road trip across the country, or visit famous attractions and entertainment spots.
-Whether you are on in-center hemodialysis, home hemodialysis (HHD), peritoneal dialysis (PD) or in-center nocturnal dialysis, you can vacation and still get dialysis treatments either at a dialysis center or by bringing your dialysis equipment.
+Whether you are on in-center hemodialysis, home hemodialysis (HHD), peritoneal dialysis (PD) or in-center nocturnal dialysis, there are vacation options that will allow you to still get dialysis treatments either at a dialysis center or by bringing your dialysis equipment.
 Advanced planning for a vacation is necessary when you are on dialysis and it is recommended that dialysis patients talk with their nurse and social worker well in advance of traveling.
+In addition to their nurse and social worker, patients should check their Medicare or other insurance to determine if treatment will be covered while traveling, especially if considering a vacation abroad.
 But once the plans are set, you won’t have to worry about arrangements for dialysis treatments and can enjoy all the benefits of getting away on vacation.

 If it is a family trip you’re looking for, check out one of the many theme parks or amusement parks around the U.S. One of the most recognized is Walt Disney World®.
 Located in Orlando, Florida, Walt Disney World includes the Magic Kingdom® Park, Epcot® theme park, Disney’s Animal Kingdom® and Disney’s Hollywood Studios™.
 Orlando also plays host to Universal Orlando®, Medieval Times® Dinner and Tournament and Sea World®.